Valuation Appeal Committee (VAC)

 Notice of hearing

-For Revaluation 2017 appeals, at least 105 days before the VAC is to consider your appeal, (or 35 days for Council Tax cases), the secretary will send you a notice giving details of the date, time and place of the hearing.
+For Revaluation 2017 appeals, at least 105 days before the VAC is to consider your appeal the secretary will send you a notice giving details of the date, time and place of the hearing.
 The details will also be published on Ayrshire Valuation Joint Board’s website.

 If you are unable to attend on the appointed date you should contact the secretary as soon as you receive the notice.
 The VAC will only agree to change the date if it considers that you have a good reason.
 The VAC can postpone or adjourn a hearing at any time but it will give you as much notice as possible.

 VAC's sometimes wait to deal with related cases together, which is to everyone's benefit.
 If you think there is any unreasonable delay in setting a date for your hearing, you may request an alternative date for your hearing.
 If the VAC refuse to hear your appeal at the time you suggest you will be told the reason.

 Below is some guidance on hearings for Non-Domestic properties.
 There are slightly different rules for Council Tax appeals which are contained in The Council Tax (Alterations of Lists and Appeals)(Scotland) Regulations 1993 (SI 1993/355).
 If you receive a citation, enclosed will be guidance on the appeal procedure.